CC: Trouble walking

-She has a history of back pain due to degenerative disk disease for which she takes Tylenol as needed, and says her back has been acting up more lately, requiring her to use a heating pad to sleep at night.
+She has a history of back pain due to degenerative disk disease for which she takes hydrocodone/acetaminophen as needed and says her back has been acting up more lately, requiring her to use a heating pad to sleep at night.

-When asked about bladder or bowel changes, she says she has been more constipated than usual and has had to take some Milk of Magnesia.
+When asked about bladder or bowel changes, she says she has been more constipated than usual and has had to take some milk of magnesia.
 Her bowel movements have been soft, the usual size, and there is no blood in them/color change when they do occur.
-She has some baseline urinary dribbling “when she waits too long to pee” and does not think this is different.
+She has some baseline urinary dribbling “when she waits too long to pee” and doesn’t think this is different.

 GEN: awake, alert, pleasant

-HEENT: mucus membranes moist, good dentition, pharynx and TM’s normal, neck has full range of motion without pain
+HEENT: mucus membranes moist, good dentition, pharynx and TM’s clear, neck has full range of motion without pain

 Abd: soft, protuberant, no masses or organomegaly palpated